arnold-c/OutbreakDetection/manuscript/manuscript.typ

 = Discussion

 The performance of an outbreak detection system is highly sensitive to the structure and level of background noise in the simulation.
-Despite the mean daily noise incidence being set to equivalent values for the dynamical and static simulations, drastically different results are observed.
+Despite setting the mean daily noise incidence to equivalent values for the dynamical and static simulations, we observed drastically different results.

-Under the assumption that non-measles febrile rash is relatively static in time (static noise scenarios), imperfect (RDT-like) diagnostics can perform as well, if not better than perfect (ELISA-like) tests at moderate to high testing rates, and at a fraction of the cost @brownRapidDiagnosticTests2020.
+Under the assumption that non-measles febrile rash is relatively static in time (static noise scenarios), imperfect (RDT-like) diagnostics can perform as well as, if not better than, perfect (ELISA-like) tests at moderate to high testing rates, and at a fraction of the cost @brownRapidDiagnosticTests2020.
 However, if it is expected that the noise is dynamic and substantially larger in magnitude than the target infection ($gt.eq Lambda (4)$), imperfect tests cannot overcome their accuracy limitations through higher testing rates, saturating at c.
 80% accuracy, relative to 93% achieved with perfect tests.
 This discrepancy occurs because, despite the same average incidence of noise in each (comparable) scenario, the relative proportion of measles to noise on any one day varies throughout the dynamical noise time series, exacerbating the increase in false positive and negative test results as the diagnostic's sensitivity and specificity declines.
 Under extremely high dynamical noise levels ($gt.eq Lambda (6)$), the relative paucity of true outbreak periods to non-outbreak periods creates a severely imbalanced data set (c.
 14% of the time series is within an outbreak period), such that the optimal detection strategy with imperfect diagnostic tests and moderately high testing rates is to maintain a perpetual alert status.
 In a realistic scenario, this is clearly not a feasible outbreak detection and response strategy.

-Surveillance is counting for action @DiseaseSurveillance.
+Surveillance is used to inform action @DiseaseSurveillance.
 What actions are taken depend upon the constraints imposed, and the values held, within a particular surveillance context.
-This analysis is therefore not a complete optimization, which would require explicit decisions to be made about the preference for increased speed at the cost of higher false alert rates and lower PPV (and visa versa).
+This analysis is therefore not a complete optimization, which would require explicit decisions to be made about the preference for increased speed at the cost of higher false alert rates and lower PPV (and vice versa).
-These will be country-specific decisions, and they may change throughout time; for example, favoring RDTs when there are low levels of background infections, and ELISAs during large (suspected) rubella outbreaks.
+These will be country-specific decisions, and they may change throughout time; for example, favoring RDTs when there are low levels of background infections (either static or dynamical in nature), and ELISAs during large (suspected) rubella outbreaks.
 These trade-offs must be explicitly acknowledged when designing surveillance systems, and we present a framework to account for the deep interconnectedness of individual and population-level uncertainties that arise from necessary categorizations.

 == Limitations and Strengths